neondatabase/website/content/docs/guides/grafbase.md

 ## Create the schema in Neon

 1. Navigate to the Neon Console and select your project.
-2. Open the **SQL Editor**and run the following `CREATE TABLE` statement:
+2. Open the Neon **SQL Editor** and run the following `CREATE TABLE` statement:

     ```sql
     CREATE TABLE product_visits(id SERIAL PRIMARY KEY, product_id TEXT NOT NULL);
     ```

   This table stores product page view data that the application uses to dynamically calculate a product price.

 ## Create the resolvers

-The schema includes a custom `addProductVisit` query and `prodcut/price` a field.
-To create resolvers for those, create the following files in your project directory:
+The schema includes an `addProductVisit` query and `prodcut/price` field.
+Create resolvers for those by creating the following files in your project directory:

 - `grafbase/resolvers/add-product-visit.js`
 - `grafbase/resolvers/product/price.js`

+You can use the following command to create the files:

 ```bash
 cd grafbase